 Our small course sizes promote close contact between students and professors and permit faculty to read carefully and respond thoughtfully to what students have written.
 We dedicate ourselves to fostering conversation about literature and writing in and out of the classroom; we learn quickly and remember our students’ names; we devote individual attention to those who seek it.
 We value all forms of writing, whether formal or informal, creative or academic, because we have found that writing triggers discovery, cultivates the formation of dialogue between readers and books, and closes the distance between readers.

-The fourth issue of the English Department’s newsletter is here:
+The fifth issue of the English Department’s newsletter will soon be here:

 New Courses for 2013 - 2014